Diagnosis and Treatment for Dry Eye

 Slit Lamp

 Our doctor will examine the surface of your eyes using a biomicroscope, also known as a slit lamp.
-The slit lamp has a bright light and allows the doctor to examine the different structures in the front of the eye and inside the eye.
+The slit lamp has a bright light and allows our doctor to examine the different structures in the front of the eye and inside the eye.
 The slit lamp is a key tool to determine your overall eye health and detect eye disease.

 The TearScience® LipiScan® Dynamic Meibomian Imager may be used to determine if your meibomian glands are blocked, which can cause uncomfortable dry eye symptoms.
 The procedure is quick and painless and enables your doctor to accurately assess the health of your meibomian glands.